 From United Kingdom

-When you don't have a process to set measurable goals and track performance of individuals, when the HR perceptions are that the people working from home tend to enjoy life, when you refuse to understand concepts such as 'virtual office', and when you are merely looking for ways and means to fix some people, you tend to focus on those employees who have been permitted to work from home and occasionally label them as 'abusing a privilege'.
-You fail to realize that this privilege was forced on them because of your own compulsions to provide work benches and Admin support during odd timings in a day.
+When you don't have a process to set measurable goals and track the performance of individuals, and when HR perceives that people working from home tend to enjoy life, you may fail to understand concepts such as the 'virtual office.'
+If you are merely looking for ways to fix certain people, you might focus on employees permitted to work from home and occasionally label them as 'abusing a privilege.'
+It's important to realize that this privilege was forced upon them due to your own compulsions to provide workspaces and administrative support during odd hours.
 The financial overheads were probably unaffordable to make them work from an office.

-Therefore, please put your processes in place on how to make them accountable on job performance parameters (viz, targets/KPIs for each goal/task/KRA).
-And if you can't do that because of the lack of maturity of your monitoring and control processes, think twice before doubting the integrity of people.
-Remember that people, in general, enjoy doing their work, provided their managers know how to extract work out of them.
+Therefore, please establish processes to make them accountable for job performance parameters (e.g., targets/KPIs for each goal/task/KRA).
+If you can't do that due to the lack of maturity in your monitoring and control processes, think twice before doubting the integrity of people.
+Remember that people generally enjoy doing their work, provided their managers know how to extract work from them.

 To my mind, therefore, it is your system's failure if someone is truly 'abusing a privilege'.